sherryuser/shaxriyor.live/README.md

 This site is crafted using Next.js, TypeScript, Tailwind CSS, MDX Bundler, Prisma, and SWR.
 It serves as a digital canvas for expressing my ideas, showcasing my projects, and connecting with a wider audience.

+Outside of this site, I work as a **Media Manager** at [CSMarketCap](https://csmarketcap.com), a CS2 skins analytics and comparison platform.

 ## Acknowledgements 🤝

 Special thanks to [Theodorus Clarence](https://github.com/theodorusclarence) for providing the source code of their own website.
 This project is inspired by and built upon their work.
 You can find the original source code at [theodorusclarence/theodorusclarence.com](https://github.com/theodorusclarence/theodorusclarence.com).